-The Market Risk function, along with Management and Compliance, also review policies and procedures on product development to ensure that levels of risk assumed by clients, and as marketed by BiG, are appropriate in the circumstances.
-Members of the Market Risk Committee are also part of the Bank Investment Committee, which oversees trends, allocations and policies with respect to the management of third party assets, including responsibilities associated with advisory and discretionary mandates.
+The Market Risk function, specifically, along with Management and Compliance, also review policies and procedures on product development to ensure that levels of risk assumed by clients, and as marketed by BiG, are appropriate in the circumstances.
+Some members of the ALCO and Market Risk Committee are also part of the Bank Investment Committee, which oversees trends, allocations and policies with respect to the management of third party assets, including responsibilities associated with advisory and discretionary mandates.
 The activities of this area, while separate from the Bank's own portfolio, are subject to the same type of control mechanisms and procedures as those exercised by the Bank in the management of its own capital.
 Both groups meet regularly and, as they normally include two or more Board members, have the authority to decide on day to day issues.
 Major exposures or significant policies are generally put before the general Board of Directors for prior review.

-Methodologies Used
+Methodologies

 For market risk, the Bank utilizes a number of different methodologies to measure and control market-related exposures, which are analyzed in conjunction with information covering country and counterparty risks.
-Often risks are managed through a process of diversifying exposures, controlling position sizes, and establishing hedges in related securities or derivatives.
-Key quantitative tools used to measure and control exposures efficiently are statistical measures, mainly Value at Risk (VaR), and a number of non-statistical measures, among which:
+Often risks are managed through a process of diversifying exposures, controlling position sizes and establishing hedges in related securities or derivatives.
+Key quantitative tools used to measure and control exposures efficiently include statistical measures and a number of non-statistical measures, among which:

+- VaR (Value at Risk);

 - Economic Value stress testing;

 - Earnings at Risk stress testing;

 - Basis point values;

-- Derivative Product sensitivity ("greeks");

-- Inventory position limits (for selected underliers).
+- Derivative Product sensitivity ("greeks"); - Inventory position limits (for selected underliers).

-BiG employs these systems simultaneously with others, such as loss advisories and daily controls over concentrations of risk, to ensure the integrity of the process in the event that one or more methodologies should fail, as a result of some extraordinary event occurring in the markets.
+The Bank employs these systems simultaneously with others, such as loss advisories and daily controls over concentrations of risk, to ensure the integrity of the process in the event that one or more methodologies should fail, as a result of some extraordinary event occurring in the markets.